Fleeetview has a limited number of visitor car parking spaces provided for the use of visitors and not residents.

 Facilities in the buildings

 There are a gym, outdoor (unheated) pool and BBQ on level 4.
-The BBQ must be booked with the RSM or security, and the key collected from the Gatehouse.
+The BBQ must be booked with security, and the key collected from the Gatehouse.
 Please leave the area clean after use.

 There are two lifts in each building, so this is rarely a problem.
 If both lifts were out of service at the same time, security (02 8565 9494) could provide access to the fire stairs.
 Otherwise these stairs should only be used in an emergency, as opening the door sets off an alarm that security has to respond to.